shanavasvb/Swift-basics/README.md

 A curated, beginner-friendly study guide for learning core Swift language fundamentals—enhanced, corrected, and structured from original study notes.

-> “Write code that is safe by default, expressive in intent, and simple to reason about.”
-> — A guiding philosophy of Swift

 ---

 ## Table of Contents